Clemson–South Carolina rivalry: 1896: First matchup, start of Big Thursday

 When Clemson began its football program in 1896, coached by Walter Riggs, they scheduled the rival Carolina "Jaguars" of South Carolina College for a Thursday morning game in conjunction with the State Fair.
 After having rode horse-drawn wagons to Furman earlier that season, Clemson instead took a train to Columbia.
 Roughly 2,000 fans paid 25 cents to watch the game, which was played at the fairgrounds.
-Carolina won that game 12–6 and a new tradition was born – Big Thursday.
+South Carolina won that game 12–6 and a new tradition was born – Big Thursday.

 1900: Largest margin of victory

 In 1900, Clemson defeated South Carolina by a score of 51–0, still the largest margin of victory by either team in the series.
 It also marked Clemson's fourth consecutive win over South Carolina, having won in each of the last four years of the 19th century.
 This would be only the first of several winning streaks Clemson would have in the rivalry.
 However, the two schools would not play next year in 1901, the first of three pauses in the annual matchup.